 Russian missile strike kills more than 50 people and wounds over 200 in Ukrainian city of Poltava, officials say

-Two Russian ballistic missiles struck a military training facility and nearby hospital in a central-eastern region of Ukraine, killing at least 51 people and wounding over 200 others, Ukrainian officials said Tuesday.
-The strike occurred in the city of Poltava, the capital of the region of the same name, officials said.
+Two ballistic missiles blasted a military academy and nearby hospital Tuesday in Ukraine, killing more than 50 people and wounding more than 200 others, Ukrainian officials said.

-Poltava is located about 200 miles southeast of Kyiv.
-The city is on the main highway and rail route between Kyiv and Ukraine's second-largest city, Kharkiv, which is close to the Russian border.

-"As of 6 pm (1500 GMT), 51 people were killed and over 200 wounded in the attack," the office of Ukraine's prosecutor general said.
+The missiles tore into the heart of the Poltava Military Institute of Communication's main building, causing several stories to collapse.
+It didn't take long for the smell of smoke and word of the deadly strike to spread through the central-eastern town.

 The strike appeared to be one of the deadliest carried out by Russian forces since the war began more than 900 days ago, with Russia's Feb.
 24, 2022, full-scale invasion.